rfhs/rfhs-wiki/pages/RF-CTF-WIFI-Challenges.md

 "Reboot" will reboot your virtual environment if something is broken and reset you to a default state (*you will lose your changes and any files*).

 "Destroy" will completely erase your virtual environment, this will automatically happen at the end of the game, or you can do it when you are done accessing the game.

-## in-person
-All challenges that are virtual will be available in person.
-Like in all past years there are always things in the room that will be unique to the room.
-The challenges that are in the room at the conference, will have a different feel to them, but the flags and the keys will all be the same whether you are in-person or virtual.
-Good luck!

 ## =SSH Access=